Highlights from our Summer 2018 newsletter:

 In Tennessee, Ian McSweeney and Elizabeth Spellman, our Organizational Director and Community, Farm & Operations Director, met with farmers interested in engaging with us as we develop our 501c2 legal model.
 Following those productive and enjoyable meetings, we’ve created a collaborative partnership with the Land Trust for Tennessee and plans to move forward appraisal work is underway.

-In St. Louis, Ian attended and presented on Agrarian Trust and our developing legal model for a farm commons at CommonBound, an annual conference of 700+ practitioners and organizers working to create equitable, sustainable economies hosted by our friends at the New Economy Coalition.
+In St. Louis, Ian attended and presented on Agrarian Trust and our developing legal model for an agrarian commons at CommonBound, an annual conference of 700+ practitioners and organizers working to create equitable, sustainable economies hosted by our friends at the New Economy Coalition.

 In Maine and elsewhere, our Board President Severine von Tscharner Fleming has continued presenting about Agrarian Trust (on a podcast with Charles Eisenstein, through this video from Do Lectures, and check out this video from The Land Institute), helped organize Farm Hack events in Greece and Italy, served on the advisory committee for the FAO’s AgroEcology Symposium in Rome, and has shifted into full-time farming and installing the Greenhorns headquarters and massive agricultural library into an Odd Fellows hall in downeast Maine.
 She has also continued to film for the OurLand.tv film series (a new episode about the seaweed commons) and is scheming with a growing cohort about the OurLand 3 Symposium.
 We have secured one-third of the funding needed for a follow up to our two OurLand Symposia (see videos from our last Symposium).